 Counselling Services: A safe space where students can come and talk in private about any issue of concern for them.
 This is a free and confidential service.

 Student Health Unit: A team of doctors and nurses providing a free and confidential health service for students during term time.

-Access and Disability: Providing a range of supports and services for students applying to GMIT.
+Access and Disability: Providing a range of supports and services for students applying to ATU.
 It facilitates equality of access and participation for all students.

 Click here for more information on student services.